Gap Wedge

 Is a gap wedge the same as an approach wedge?

-Yes, in almost all cases — "gap wedge," "approach wedge," and "A-wedge" describe the same club filling the loft space between a pitching wedge and sand wedge, typically 50 to 52 degrees, though the exact number can vary by manufacturer.
+Yes, in almost all cases.
+This means "gap wedge," "approach wedge," and "A-wedge" describe the same club filling the loft space between a pitching wedge and sand wedge, typically 50 to 52 degrees, though the exact number can vary by manufacturer.

 Do I need a gap wedge?

-Check the loft gap between your current pitching wedge and sand wedge — if it is 10 degrees or more, a gap wedge likely fills a real hole in your distance coverage.
+Check the loft gap between your current pitching wedge and sand wedge.
+This means if it is 10 degrees or more, a gap wedge likely fills a real hole in your distance coverage.

 Related terms

-- Loft GappingLoft gapping is checking that consecutive clubs in a bag — especially wedges — are spaced by consistent loft and yardage increments, so there are no large distance gaps or overlapping distances between neighboring clubs.
+- Loft GappingLoft gapping is checking that consecutive clubs in a bag.
+This means especially wedges.
+This means are spaced by consistent loft and yardage increments.
+As a result, there are no large distance gaps or overlapping distances between neighboring clubs.

-- Sand WedgeThe sand wedge, typically 54° to 58° of loft with generous bounce, is designed specifically for bunker shots and short, high greenside shots — its wide, high-bounce sole is what keeps it from digging into sand.
+- Sand WedgeThe sand wedge, typically 54° to 58° of loft with generous bounce, is designed in particular for bunker shots and short, high greenside shots.
+This means its wide, high-bounce sole is what keeps it from digging into sand.

-- Bounce (Wedge)Bounce is the downward angle built into a wedge's sole, measured in degrees, that helps the club glide through sand or turf instead of digging in — higher bounce suits soft conditions and steep swings, lower bounce suits firm turf and shallow swings.
+- Bounce (Wedge)Bounce is the downward angle built into a wedge's sole, measured in degrees, that helps the club glide through sand or turf instead of digging in.
+This means higher bounce suits soft conditions and steep swings, lower bounce suits firm turf and shallow swings.

-- Club SelectionClub selection is choosing the right club for each shot based on real carry distance, lie, wind, elevation, and hazard placement — one of the highest-impact decisions in scoring.
+- Club SelectionClub selection is choosing the right club for each shot based on real carry distance, lie, wind, elevation, and hazard placement.
+This means one of the highest-impact decisions in scoring.

 Related guides & benchmarks